otigon/automated-jb2a-animations/.github/ISSUE_TEMPLATE/-feature-request----type-short-description-here.md

 ---
-name: "[REQUEST] - TYPE SHORT DESCRIPTION HERE"
+name: "[FEATURE REQUEST] - TYPE SHORT DESCRIPTION HERE"
 about: Suggest an idea for this project
 title: ''
 labels: ''